ashedow/helpers/docs/heap/assigment_help.md

 * getattr() -build-in function.
 Return the value of the named attribute of object. name must be a string `getattr(x, 'foobar')` is equivalent to `x.foobar` If the named attribute does not exist, default is returned if provided, otherwise AttributeError is raised.

+Unlike the __getattr__ method, which doesn’t get called when a particular attribute is in the instance dictionary, the __getattribute__ method gets called every time an attribute is retrieved.

+* diff between yeld and return

+`yeld`
+    * Yield is generally used to convert a regular Python function into a generator.
+    * It replace the return of a function to suspend its execution without destroying local variables.
+    * It is used when the generator returns an intermediate result to the caller.
+    * Code written after yield statement execute in next function call.
+    * It can run multiple times.
+    * Yield statement function is executed from the last state from where the function get paused.

+`return`
+    * Return is generally used for the end of the execution and “returns” the result to the caller statement.
+    * Return statement does not retain any state.
+Every time you call function, it executed independently.
+    * It exits from a function and handing back a value to its caller.
+    * It is used when a function is ready to send a value.
+    * while, code written after return statement wont execute.
+    * It only runs single time.
+    * Every function calls run the function from the start.

 ### Objects